Shepshub/Sun-Country-Gate-Sheet-Automation/README.md

   - Clean Up:
      - After organizing the rows, it checks Column A and deletes any empty rows.

-- A breakdown of the Gate Sheet macros' key steps and logic can be downloaded [here](https://github.com/Shepshub/Aviation-Gate-Sheet-Automation/raw/refs/heads/main/Gate%20Sheet%20Macro%20Final.pptx) and the actual VBA code can be downloaded [here](https://github.com/Shepshub/Aviation-Gate-Sheet-Automation/raw/refs/heads/main/Sheet%20Gate%20Macro.docx).
+- A powerpoint breakdown of the Gate Sheet macros' key steps and logic can be downloaded [here](https://github.com/Shepshub/Aviation-Gate-Sheet-Automation/raw/refs/heads/main/Gate%20Sheet%20Macro%20Final.pptx) and the actual VBA code can be downloaded [here](https://github.com/Shepshub/Aviation-Gate-Sheet-Automation/raw/refs/heads/main/Sheet%20Gate%20Macro.docx).
+- A demo video on how to use the Gate Sheet macro can be viewed [here](https://drive.google.com/file/d/1J36SXwEwJ_k68KOaRN1xk1t_bXjyBvG4/view?usp=drive_link).

 **Swap Sheet Macro (S&P)**:
 - **Sub xTAILSWAP()**: Identifies and transfers aircraft information between the Swap Sheet and the Gate Sheet based on matching flight numbers while also formatting the output with borders for clarity.